Table of contents

 - Key takeaways as you begin your job search.

-If you’re ready to make your resume right now, head directly to our Resume Builder.
+Ready to make your resume right now?
+Head directly to our AI Resume Builder.
 There, you can choose a design of your liking and get advice and easy-to-edit, auto-generated text for every resume section.

 What is a federal resume?